Routeburn Track: Route Burn North Branch

 An advanced multi-day tramping track accessed over the river from Routeburn Flats Hut; this route links with Rockburn Track and Sugarloaf Track.

 Emily Pass

 An unmarked advanced tramping route which via Emily Pass allows access back down to Lake Mackenzie or via Fraser Creek access into the Caples Track.

 Lake Wilson

 Just before the Harris Saddle Shelter and after Lake Harris to the right is an unmarked advanced tramping route which leads to Lake Wilson.

 Conical Hill

-From the Harris Shelter a steep route takes you to the top of Conical Hill and is the highest marked trail on the Routeburn Track, a wide vista can be seen from the top.
+From the Harris Shelter, a steep route leads to the top of Conical Hill and is the highest marked trail on the Routeburn Track.

 Deadmans Track

 Another advanced tramping track on the right just after the Harris Shelter but this time marked leads down to the Hollyford Road.

 Lake Mackenzie Campsite and Split Rock

 To the left of Mackenzie Hut a track beside the lake leads to the Lake Mackenzie campsite first and Split Rock second which is a large rock with a split large enough to walk through.